pombredanne/paulmillr.github.io/_posts/2012-10-22-libertarian-reading-list.md

 * [**Walter Block — The Privatization of Roads and Highways**](http://mises.org/document/4084/The-Privatization-of-Roads-and-Highways).
 Big (~1K pages) book about benefits & detailed description of how roads will function if they will be freed from government monopolies.
 * [**Murray Rothbard — The Case Against the Fed**](http://mises.org/document/3430/The-Case-Against-the-Fed).
 Tells history of americal federal reverse system, reasons of its shittiness and a bit more.
+* [**Vadim Volkov — Violent Entrepreneurs: The Use of Force in the Making of Russian Capitalism**](http://www.amazon.com/Violent-Entrepreneurs-Making-Russian-Capitalism/dp/0801487781) [(also in russian)](http://eupress.ru/books/index/item/id/114).
+Very good research of organised violence in post-USSR Russia, very similar to free market private defence agencies.
+Provides some insights and facts on how private law could actually work today.

 #### Fiction books